TempeHS/2025-Game-Design-Feedback/Vladimir/feedback.md

 ### 3. README Documentation

-- **What Went Well**: Not applicable, as the `README.md` file was missing.
+- **What Went Well**: Your `README.md` is of outstanding quality.
+It is exceptionally comprehensive, well-organized, and provides deep insight into both the game's features and your development process.
+The use of a playthrough video, GIFs for mechanics, and detailed developer notes on animation and AI is a professional practice.
+You have also meticulously credited all external assets and tutorials.
-- **Areas for Improvement**: Your project is technically complex, and a `README.md` is essential to showcase that work.
-Create a document that includes a description of the game, instructions on how to play, a list of implemented features (using GIFs or screenshots), and credits for any assets used.
+- **Areas for Improvement**: The documentation is a model example.
+To improve it even further, you could ensure the "Story and Objective" section gives the game a clear title.

 ## Code Feedback